Emil Grosswald: Career

 Grosswald's first three scientific papers, written while he was in Cuba, were published under the pseudonym E. G. Garnea.
 He published articles in English, German, French, Spanish, and Italian.

 After receiving his PhD in 1950, Grosswald taught at the University of Pennsylvania until, towards the end of his life, he moved to Temple University to help build its graduate department in mathematics.
 He also held positions at the University of Saskatchewan (1950), Institute for Advanced Study (1951 and 1959), the Technion (1980–1981), Swarthmore College (1982), and the University of Paris (Institut Marie Curie).

 Grosswald completed some works of his teacher Hans Rademacher, who died in 1969.
-Rademacher had prepared notes for an Earle Raymond Hedrick Lecture in Boulder, Colorado in 1963 on Dedekind sums, but fell ill, and Grosswald gave the lecture for him.
+Rademacher had prepared notes for an Earle Raymond Hedrick Lecture in Boulder, Colorado, in 1963 on Dedekind sums, but fell ill, and Grosswald gave the lecture for him.

 After Rademacher's death, Grosswald edited and completed the notes and published them in the Carus Mathematical Monographs series as Dedekind Sums.
 He also edited for publication Rademacher's posthumous textbook Topics in Analytic Number Theory.
 He published numerous other books and countless articles.
+Together with Franz Josef Schnitzer he proved the Grosswald–Schnitzer theorem on the existence of classes of modified Zeta functions that share the same non-trivial zeros as the Riemann zeta function.

 Grosswald was elected to the Board of Governors of the Mathematical Association of America for 1965–1968.
 Temple University's Mathematics Department annually sponsors the Emil Grosswald Memorial Lectures.